 Lewis Donohew Outstanding Scholar in Health Communication Award

 Lewis Donohew, Professor Emeritus, was on the faculty in the Department of Communication, University of Kentucky, from 1964 to 1999.
 His research focused on finding ways to increase the persuasive effectiveness of anti-drug messages.
 He was instrumental in bringing more than $30 million in federal funding to the University and played a large part in establishing the health communication program for which the department is known.
 In 2001, he received the NCA–ICA Outstanding Health Scholar award.
-Although retired from the University of Kentucky, Dr. Donohew remains active in funded research, serving as co-principal investigator or consultant on various projects until his passing in 2019.
+Although Dr. Donohew retired from the University of Kentucky, he remained active in funded research, serving as co-principal investigator or consultant on various projects until his passing in 2019.

 The Lewis Donohew Outstanding Scholar in Health Communication Award was established in Dr. Donohew’s name in 1998 to recognize outstanding research contributions to the health communication field made during the biennium preceding each conference.
 The list of award recipients includes some of the most highly funded and recognized communication scholars in the world: